Urmia Lake Bridge: Synthetic Aperture Radar imagery

 Multisensor InSAR analysis from 4 different satellite sensors (i.e. Envisat, ALOS-1, TerraSAR-X and Sentinel-1) in a period of 13 years (2004-2017) revealed that a long-term consolidation on the causeway is present.
 The rate of consolidation (in satellite's look direction) of the causeway peaked at 90 mm/year between 2012 and 2013.
 The soil consolidation of the causeway is not unusual, but if the settlement that has occurred since 2004 continues into the future, the causeway might be damaged by uneven settlement rates in the east and west embankments.

 Environmental impact

 Environmentalists have warned that the construction of the causeway for the bridge, along with other ecological factors, will contribute to the drying up of Lake Urmia, turning it into an inland salt marsh, and adversely affecting the climate of the region.
-They state that the 1276 m gap in the causeway is not wide enough to permit an adequate flow between the two portions of the lake.
-The presence of increased numbers of halobacteriaceae in the northern portion of the lake is indicative of the increasing salinity of the water.
+They state that the 1276 m gap in the causeway is not wide enough to permit adequate flow between the two portions of the lake.
+The presence of increased numbers of halobacteriaceae in the northern portion of the lake, amid red coloration of the lake, has been said to be indicative of the increasing salinity of the water.